Star Wars: TIE Fighter: Reception

 Gamebytes Magazine gave the original release its "very highest recommendation", citing numerous improvements over X-Wing.
 The reviewer called the graphics "astonishing" and noted improved artificial intelligence and in-flight information systems.
 The review's "single complaint" was the lackluster ending.
 Edge praised many of the graphic and gameplay enhancements and new features over X-Wing, but described the missions as repetitive and complained the game loses appeal when the player isn't fighting for the underdog Rebellion.
 GameSpot's review of the Collector's CD-ROM Edition called TIE Fighter "the best space combat game ever made" and praised the updated graphics.

+James V. Trunzo reviewed TIE Fighter in White Wolf Inphobia #51 (Jan., 1995), rating it a 5 out of 5 and stated that "There's not much bad to say about this product.
+It's been a wait for Tie Fighter to arrive, but unlike other games that are highly anticipated, this one delivers.
+Actually, the worst thing about Tie Fighter is that you're flying for the Empire.
+It's hard to get over the moral queasiness of shooting down the good guys."

+Pyramid magazine reviewed Star Wars: TIE Fighter and stated that "Tie Fighter is LucasArts' latest entry in their Star Wars line of 'spaceflight simulations' started by the highly-acclaimed X-Wing, and features the most stunning graphics that I've ever seen."

 Macworld's Michael Gowan summarized TIE Fighter as a "great game" that offers the "action of a World War II dogfight".

 Next Generation reviewed the Macintosh version of the game, rating it three stars out of five, and stated that "TIE Fighter, like the movies, isn't really at the cutting edge, but both still offer more depth and considered design than many young razzle-dazzlers."